Skip to Main Content

 John Christopher, senior manager of marketing communications at DriveSavers Data Recovery, said one of the biggest mistakes small business owners make is failing to monitor the performance of their backup systems.

 “Backups are not routinely evaluated for effectiveness,” he said.
 “Often, data is lost when the administrator of a computer system believes the backup system is functioning when it is not.
 Then, when the primary system fails, there isn’t a backup.
-Backup systems must be regularly maintained and files that have been backed up must be regularly reviewed to ensure that scheduled backups are functioning properly and all copied data is corruption-free and useable.”
+Backup systems must be regularly maintained, and files that have been backed up must be regularly reviewed to ensure that scheduled backups are functioning properly and all copied data is corruption-free and useable.”

 Cost is one of the major reasons business owners fail to back up their computers.
 There are upfront costs, such as hardware, and ongoing costs, such as monthly monitoring fees and storage fees.
-But the costs associated with a data loss are much greater, so it is a small price to pay.
+But the costs associated with a data loss are much greater, so maintaining backups is a small price to pay.

 “Dentists with up-to-date backups can be back to work within a few days,” Davis said.
 “Those without can spend weeks trying to get up and running again.”

+Why the discrepancy?
+Half-measures don’t provide full protection.
+Real-time backups make the difference.
 “What could be more time consuming than having to rebuild your entire system and reconstructing all of your patient records?”
 Davis asked.

-“The real question is, ‘what’s your risk tolerance?’
+“The real question is, what’s your risk tolerance?
 How much data are you willing to lose?
 A week’s worth?
 A month?
 A year?”
 Davis asked.

-“We advise dentists who perform hard backups to disconnect the drive and store it offsite in a secure location.
+“We advise dentists who perform hard backups to disconnect the drive and store it off-site in a secure location.
 Better yet, we recommend investing in a HIPAA-compliant cloud-based data backup service,” Davis said.

-“Keep one backup offsite in case some type of accident or disaster occurs,” he said.
+“Keep one backup off-site in case some type of accident or disaster occurs,” he said.
 “Automate your backup system so there is less likelihood of human error.
 Regularly check the data on your backup devices to ensure it is useable and to ensure that backups are performing as expected.”

 Rate this article: